Author

 Step 3: Create the Digital Product Passport

 After the data has been categorised, the digital product passport can be created.
+Each DPP requires a unique product identifier.
 This can be done using various software tools, such as product lifecycle management software and blockchain applications.
 These tools are designed to store and organise the data, making it easier to access, analyse, and update as necessary.
-It should also be designed in such a way that it is easy to understand and navigate so that all the involved stakeholders can access the relevant information.
+It should also be designed in such a way that it is easy to understand and navigate so that all the involved stakeholders can access the relevant information via barcodes, QR codes or similar mediums.

 Step 4: Implement the Digital Product Passport